user-none/chipped8/README.md

 be for the OS you are building the package with.
 A GitHub workflow for creating and uploading standalone packages as artifacts for macOS, Linux, and Windows can be found in the `.github` directory.

+---

+[^1]: 0NNN machine instructions are not supported